What sets these two routes of finance apart, and which one is best for you?

 In the world of property, the sheer amount of decisions you have to make and processes you have to go through can make the whole thing feel completely overwhelming.
 There is certainly a lot to think about, and arguably the most important aspect is the financial one.

 In order to help themselves through the costs of buying a house, most people opt for a mortgage.
+There are different types of mortgages with different benefits.
+For example, if you are a veteran you can learn more about VA loans at a website like The Wendy Thompson Team, for example.
 This is of course the obvious way to make a new home affordable in the long term, but what about the finance you need to produce in the short term?
 That’s where bridging loans come in.

 More and more people are exploring bridging loan rates to help bridge the gap between buying and selling a property.
 But what makes them so different from mortgages?

 What makes bridging loans different?

 In many ways, bridging loans follow the same processing route as a mortgage.
 In fact, in the loan paperwork they are often referred to as a mortgage.
 However, there are plenty of factors that set bridging loans apart from more traditional mortgages.
 For example: